jeffsnff/jeffsnff/README.md

 #### Books to Read
-- [ ] Blood, sweat, and pixels : the triumphant, turbulent stories behind how video games are made by Schreier, Jason
 - [ ] The Phoenix projec By Gene Kim, Kevin Behr, George Spafford
 - [ ] The Unicorn Project by Gene Kim
 - [ ] Hackers & Painters by Paul Graham